Xagħra (Ix-Xagħra)

 Mnajdra

-A few hundred metres away from Ħaġar Qim stands Mnajdra, which is made by harder coralline limestones.
+Just a few hundred metres away from Ħaġar Qim stands Mnajdra, which is made by harder coralline limestones.
 This temple is more astronomical in function and the important feature of this temple is the supreme accuracy in the solar alignment: The lowest temple is astronomically aligned and thus was probably used as an astronomical observation.
 During autumnal equinox sunlight passes through the main doorway and lights up the major axis.
-During solstices sunlight illuminates the edges of megaliths to the left and right of this doorway.
+On the other hand, during solstices sunlight illuminates the edges of megaliths to the left and right of this doorway.
 The building itself also appears more regular than Ħaġar Qim.

 Tarxien